NOVAglow646/ICL-OOD/README.md

-# ICL-OOD
+# Coming soon
-Official code of our ICLR 2025 paper "Can In-context Learning Really Generalize to Out-of-distribution Tasks?"
+We are expediting the code and expect to release it in 2~3 weeks.